National Association of Drug Court Professionals: About

 All Rise is the leading training, membership, and advocacy organization for advancing justice system responses to individuals with substance use and mental health disorders.
 All Rise impacts every stage of the justice system, from first contact with law enforcement to corrections and reentry, and works with public health leaders to improve treatment outcomes for justice-involved individuals.
 Through its four divisions—the Treatment Court Institute, Impaired Driving Solutions, Justice for Vets, and the Center for Advancing Justice—All Rise provides training and technical assistance at the local and national level, advocates for federal and state funding, and collaborates with public and private entities.
 All Rise works in every U.S. state and territory and in countries throughout the world.

-Founded as the National Association of Drug Court Professionals (NADCP) in 1994, All Rise has been at the forefront of justice system transformation for nearly three decades.
-As the leader of the treatment court movement, All Rise helps prove that a combination of evidence-based treatment and accountability is the most effective justice system response to individuals with substance use and mental health disorders.
-All Rise has trained over 800,000 public health and public safety professionals, and the number of treatment courts in the United States has grown to more than 4,000, helping more than 1.5 million people access treatment.
+All Rise was founded in 1994 as the National Association of Drug Court Professionals (NADCP).
+The organization focuses on treatment courts and related justice system initiatives that address substance use and mental health disorders.
+It promotes the use of evidence-based treatment combined with judicial oversight and accountability as an approach within the criminal justice system.
+All Rise has trained over 800,000 public health and public safety professionals, through more than 4,000 treatment courts in the U.S., serving more than 1.5 million people access treatment.

 Divisions

 All Rise operates its training and technical support services through four divisions:

-The Treatment Court Institute leads training, technical assistance, and research dissemination for more than 4,000 treatment court programs.
+The Treatment Court Institute provides training, technical assistance, and research resources to treatment court programs in the United States.

-Impaired Driving Solutions uplifts communities by delivering curated solutions to eliminate impaired driving.
+Impaired Driving Solutions focuses on initiatives and programs aimed at reducing impaired driving through prevention and justice system strategies.

-Justice for Vets transforms how the justice system identifies, assesses, and treats our veterans.
+Justice for Vets works to support veterans treatment courts and promotes approaches for identifying, assessing, and addressing veterans’ needs within the justice system.

-The Center for Advancing Justice empowers emerging justice system innovations to address substance use and mental health and promote recovery.
+The Center for Advancing Justice supports the development and evaluation of justice system innovations related to substance use, mental health, and recovery.

 Adult Treatment Court Best Practice Standards

 In 2013 and 2015, NADCP released volumes I and II of the Adult Drug Court Best Practice Standards.
-Representing 25 years of empirical study on addiction, pharmacology, behavioral health, and criminal justice, the standards are the foundation upon which all adult drug courts should operate.
+These resources combine 25 years of empirical study on addiction, pharmacology, behavioral health, and criminal justice.

 In 2023, All Rise released the second edition of the standards, now named Adult Treatment Court Best Practice Standards.
 The second edition incorporates best practices discerned over the past decade in a range of adult treatment court models, addresses frequently asked questions from the field, builds on the experiences and observations of All Rise faculty and audiences, and provides in-depth commentary and practical tips to help programs implement best practices in their day-to-day operations.
 Importantly, no provision from the first edition of the standards has been retracted or found to be erroneous in subsequent studies.

 The Adult Treatment Court Best Practice Standards: